keptn/keptn.github.io/content/docs/0.5.0/usecases/deployments-with-quality-gates/index.md

 In overview, we will conduct these two scenarios:

 First, we will *try* to deploy the *slow* version of the carts service (v0.9.2).
-Therefore, Keptn will deploy this new version into the `dev` environment where functional tests will be executed.
-After passing these functional tests, Keptn will promote this service into the `staging` environment by releasing it as the blue or green version next to the previous version of the service.
+Therefore, Keptn will deploy this new version into the **dev** environment where functional tests will be executed.
+After passing these functional tests, Keptn will promote this service into the **staging** environment by releasing it as the blue or green version next to the previous version of the service.
 Then, Keptn will route traffic to this new version by changing the configuration of the virtual service (i.e., by setting weights for the routes between blue and green) and Keptn will start the defined performance test.
 Using the monitoring results of this performance test will allow [Pitometer](https://github.com/keptn/pitometer) to evaluate the quality gate.
 This *slow* version will not pass the quality gate and, hence, the deployment will be rejected.
 Furthermore, Keptn will direct the requests to the service to the previous working deployment of the service.

 Second, we will deploy the *regular* version of the carts service (v0.9.3).
 Therefore, Keptn will conduct the same steps as before except that this version will now pass the quality gate.
-Hence, this *regular* version will be promoted into the `production` environment.
+Hence, this *regular* version will be promoted into the **production** environment.

 ## Prerequisites

-1. In order to start this use case, please deploy the `carts` service by completing the use case [Onboarding a Service](../onboard-carts-service/).
+- Finish the [Onboarding a Service](../onboard-carts-service/) use case.

 ## Set up of monitoring for the carts service
 Since this use case relies on the concept of quality gates, you will need to set up monitoring for your carts service.